- Discovering Portugal’s most beautiful beaches

 E) Support vehicle and luggage transfers

-F) Airport transfer on scheduled arrival day from Porto airport (OPO)
+F) Airport transfer on scheduled arrival day from Porto (OPO)

-G) Airport transfer on scheduled departure day to Lisbon airport (LIS)
+G) Airport transfer on scheduled departure day to Lisbon (LIS)

 What's not Included